savedkeystrokes/savedkeystrokes.github.io/2017/10/15/powershell-setting-up-a-register-scheduledjob.md

 $options = New-ScheduledJobOption -RunElevated
 ```

-Then I wanted a trigger to run every monday at 7AM.
+Then I wanted a trigger to run every Monday at 7 AM.

 ```powershell
 $trigger = New-JobTrigger -DaysOfWeek Monday -At 07:00 -Weekly